• Skip to primary navigation

 • Dill- the recipe definitely needs fresh dill.
 If you don't have fresh, you can use dried dill, but it won't taste the same.

 • Sweet, strong mustard- A Swedish-style sweet mustard is great for this recipe.
 For example, Johnnys sötstark senap or the Finnish kotisinappi.
-A course mustard gives a different texture and taste, but feel free to experiment what you like.
+If you want some hotness for the sauce, use my sweet and hot mustard as a base for the sauce.
+A coarse mustard gives a different texture and taste, but feel free to experiment what you like.

 • Oil.
 A mild oil is best, like rapeseed oil.